EntityGraphQL/EntityGraphQL/docs/content/authorization.md

 }
 ```

-If a `ClaimsIdentity` is provided with the query call it will be required to be Authorized and have a claim of type `Role` with a value of `movie-editor` to call this mutation.
+If a `ClaimsPrincipal` is provided with the query call it will be required to be Authorized and have a Role of `movie-editor` to call this mutation.

 # Queries

-If you are using the `SchemaBuilder.FromObject<TContext>()` you can use the `[GraphQLAuthorize("claim-name")]` attribute again throughout the objects.
+If you are using the `SchemaBuilder.FromObject<TContext>()` you can use the `[Authorize(Roles = "role-name")]` attribute again throughout the objects.

 ```
 public class MyDbContext : DbContext {